 Watch the video: how to use extension tubes for macro photography

 Macro lenses are ideal for close-ups, but even the cheapest can cost you a couple of hundred notes.
-A good photography tip, and a less pricey solution, is to use an extension tube – this fits between your camera and lens, enabling you to focus much closer with your current optic.
+A good photography tip, and a less pricey solution, is to use an extension tubes (opens in new tab) – these fit between your camera and lens, enabling you to focus much closer with your current optic.

 • More photography tips: how to take pictures of anything